What are Phobias in Childhood?

 - Getting paralyzed: Refusing to go to school or go outside over fears of storms or the wind

-- Sudden changes in behavior: Becoming unwilling to do fun things the child used to enjoy for fear of encountering the feared object
+- Sudden changes in behavior: Becoming unwilling to do fun things the child used to enjoy over concerns about encountering the feared object

 - Won’t go to bed: Struggling to sleep in their bedroom at night